ARoS Arhus Kunstmuseum

 QtPro® Sound Masking System

-Ergoacoustic worked in concert with ARoS and their architect to develop a system design that would be effective and would mesh perfectly with the the architectural vision for the space.
+Ergoacoustic worked in concert with ARoS and their architect to develop a system design that would be effective and would mesh perfectly with the architectural vision for the space.
 Different zones were designated for the interactive exhibit area, salon, and corridor areas.
 Small, barely visible emitters (loudspeakers) were installed in the ceiling throughout the space.
-The emitters were connected by cables above the ceiling to a Qt® 300 control module rack mounted in a data closet.
+The emitters were connected by cables above the ceiling to a Qt® 300 control module rack-mounted in a data closet.

 An Acoustically Comfortable Environment for Museum Patrons

 ARoS Public opened in 2016 to rave reviews.
 “Despite all of the visitors interacting with the art and engaging in conversations, we haven’t really had any acoustical issues in the space,” says Gydesen.
 “Sound masking is definitely a big part of that – we’re very satisfied with the product.”